arangodb/arangodb/Documentation/Manual/NewFeatures14.md

 ArangoDB 1.4 now provides a REST API to execute server-side traversals with custom traversal functions.
 The API is described @ref HttpTraversals "here".

+The bulk import API now provides a `complete` URL parameter that can be used to control the behaviour when at least one document cannot be imported.
+Setting `complete` to `true` will abort the whole import and roll back any already imported documents.
+Setting it to `false` or omitting it will make the import continue importing documents even if some documents could not be imported.
+This is also the behaviour that previous ArangoDB versions exposed.

 Command-Line Options added {#NewFeatures14Options}
 --------------------------------------------------